 27 Jun The new fire protection standard in Spain will come into effect in November 2017

-The Council of Ministers has just approved a new Facilities Regulation for Fire Protection (RIPCI) that will come into force in November 2017 and which updates the conditions and requirements for this type of equipment with the adaptation of several European standards.
+The Council of Ministers has just approved a new Facilities Regulation for Fire Protection (RIPCI) that will come into force in November 2017 and which updates the conditions and requirements for this type of equipment with the adaptation of several European standards like the EN 54.

 The Royal Decree 513/2017, of 22 May, approving the Regulation for fire protection facilities, establishes the requirements to be met by equipment, systems and facilities, becoming the new reference standard in Spain for companies which are engaged in design, installation and maintenance activities.
 This standard will come into effect six months after its publication in the Official State Gazzete “Boletín Oficial del Estado” –that is, on November 22, 2017.